thcorre/SRv6-FlexAlgo-Telemetry-Lab-with-Nokia-SROS/README.md

 docker exec -it client1 bash
 ```

+One Linux client (Client1) is sending unidirectional traffic to another client (Client2) through a L3VPN (EVPN IFL).
 A fine-grained control on links delay can be achieved via tc cmd on the host or directly through containerlab cmd to influence the lowest latency path.